Travel assistance for children and young people with special transport needs

-Some pupils with SEND may require assistance with their travel to school.
-Wherever possible and appropriate, pupils with SEND should be treated in the same way as those without, i.e. in general, they should walk to school, travel on public transport or be taken by their parents/carers.
+Most children and young people with Special Educational Needs or Disabilities (SEND) do not have a special transport need.
+Wherever possible and appropriate, children and young people with SEND should be treated in the same way as those without, i.e. in general they should walk to school/college, travel on public transport or be taken by their parents/carers.

-A special transport need would be where your child:
+A special transport need would be where the child or young person:

-- lives within walking distance of the school but cannot walk/travel safely to school even if accompanied by a parent/carer
+- lives within walking distance of the school/college but cannot walk or travel to school even if accompanied by a parent/carer

 - is unable to use public transport when accompanied.

 The Home to School Transport Policy and Post-16 Transport Policy Statement give full information regarding the eligibility criteria and entitlements for special needs travel assistance.

 Apply for special needs travel assistance